-On the earliest date that the Common Shares underlying the Note would be eligible to be unrestricted in the hands of the Selling Stockholders (either pursuant to registration, Rule 144, or any other applicable exemption from registration) (such date referred to as the "Equity Interest Due Date"), the Company shall issue to the Selling Stockholders a number of Common Shares so that the value of such shares is equal to a total of \$450,000 (the "Equity Interest Value") based on a fixed price per share of \$0.1979, as agreed to by the Selling Stockholders (the "Equity Interest").
+On the earliest date that the Common Shares underlying the Note would be eligible to be unrestricted in the hands of the Selling Stockholders (either pursuant to registration, Rule 144, or any other applicable exemption from registration) (such date referred to as the "Equity Interest Due Date"), the Company shall issue to the Selling Stockholders a number of Common Shares so that the value of such shares is equal to a total of \$450,000 (the "Equity Interest Value") based on the lowest daily VWAP (as defined in the Note) during the twenty (20) trading days preceding the date of issuance (the "Equity Interest").
 The Equity Interest Value shall be pro-rated based on the portion of the total of the \$1.8 million advanced prior to the Equity Interest Due Date, provided however, that the Equity Interest Value shall be at least a total of \$270,000 on the Equity Interest Due Date with the remainder due upon advance of each Subsequent Tranche subsequent to the Equity Interest Date.
-However, the Common Shares derived from each Subsequent Tranche are not being registered in this registration statement of which this prospectus forms a part.